TendaiPhikiso/Amazon_web_Scraping_Visualisation/README.md

 While this dashboard provides valuable insights, there are some limitations and considerations to keep in mind:

-1. Sample Size:
+1. Sample Size: The dataset includes 233 books, which is substantial but still a relatively small sample.
+A larger dataset may reveal different trends and provide stronger conclusions.
-2. Data Availability
+2. Data Availability: One of the key limitations is the lack of complete data for Kindle editions.